gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 string literal with no special meaning.

 This proposal advocates for a convention where namespaces are declared only in the root element of an SDFormat file.
-This means only the `<sdf>` tag in an SDFormat file file may have the `xmlns:` attribute.
+This would mean only the `<sdf>` tag in an SDFormat file may have the `xmlns:` attribute.

 However, the proposal still allows for namespaces to be declared on any element of SDFormat.
 Although not enforced by libsdformat, users should comply with the